bassyboi/tornado-records-australia/README.md

 ## Overview of Tornado Data in Australia

 Australia experiences approximately 30 to 80 tornadoes annually, although the actual number might be higher due to underreporting in remote areas.
+This underreporting is often due to sparse populations in these areas, which reduces the likelihood of tornadoes being observed and reported.
 These tornadoes vary in intensity and impact.
 Here are some notable events:

 - **1795 Sydney Tornado**: The earliest recorded tornado in Australia occurred in Sydney in 1795, marking the beginning of documented tornado activity.
 - **1970 Bulahdelah Tornado**: One of the most powerful tornadoes in Australian history, this event caused significant damage to forests and property in New South Wales.